chombo-discharge/chombo-discharge/doc/sphinx/source/Model.rst

 In `Chombo`, geometry generation is done by first constructing a set of boxes that covers the finest AMR level.
 If the function intersects one of these boxes, the box will allocate a *graph* that describes the connectivity of the volume-of-fluid indices in the entire box.
 The box is allocated in full, so using a smaller box will reduce the memory consumption.
 Chombo uses sparse storage for the EB mesh information; graphs are only stored in boxes that intersect with the implicit function.
 There are no graphs in boxes that are all-covered or all-regular.

 Even with sparse storage of the graph information, the memory overhead associated with the EB graph is not negligible.
-Arbitrarily with fine grids geometries are not possible.
+Memory consumption generally depends on the complexity of the geometry, and arbitrarily fine grids with cut-cell geometries are not possible.
 Consider for example a cubic domain of :math:`(16384)^3` cells which is decomposed into :math:`(32)^3` cell size patches.
-This yields :math:`(512)^3` patches.
+This yields :math:`(512)^3` possible patches in total.
 Now consider that this domain is cut in half by a plane with normal vector :math:`\mathbf{n} = \hat{\mathbf{x}}`.
 This surface will require allocation of :math:`512\times512\times 1` patches for the geometry.
 If each patch is padded with 4 ghost cells, this yields :math:`512^2\times(40)^3 \approx 1.6\times 10^{10}` cells.
 Inside each cell we must store volume fractions, area fractions, cell centroids positions and so one.
 Although the surface is simple, the required memory easily ranges in the terabyte range.

 The default load-balancing for geometry generation in `Chombo` is an even division of the uniform finest-level grid among all the available.
-This is a reasonable approach for porous media, but the approach is not scalable for geometries that consist of small objects in otherwise large domains.
+This is a reasonable approach for porous media where the cut-cells distribute evenly through the computational domain, but the approach is not scalable for geometries that consist of small objects in otherwise large domains.
 To achieve scalable geometry generation, our computational geometry abstractions also support the concept of *voxels* that describe a single type of material; *inside*, *outside*, or *cut-cell*.
 Proper use of voxels lead to much better load balancing and usually leads to orders of magnitude improvement in the time it takes to generate a geometry.
 How to set up geometries is discussed more closely in :ref:`Chap:NewGeometry`.

+Grid generation
+_______________

 .. _Chap:AdvectiveDiscretization: